 Our Way With Money

 To speak of money is an exercise in humility.
 We need money to survive, to eat, to feel secure and cared for, and yet, money carries the weight of many shadows – greed, consumerism, and commodification.
 Living in a culture where wealth often equates with power, where those with less are viewed as less than, and where shrewdness is valued over relationship, this comes as no surprise.
-Our society is obsessed with money, and so we, at the School of Lost Borders, walk lightly, humbly, and as consciously as possible whenever we enter into this realm.
+Our society is obsessed with money, and so we, at the School of Lost Borders, walk as consciously as possible whenever we enter into this realm.

 It is our responsibility and concern to handle money in a way that supports life rather than destroys and that can serve as a gift that circles around and back, again and again...

 Since the inception of the School, over forty years ago, it has been our commitment to keep our programs accessible to anyone who feels a strong intention to participate.
 We recognize that inequities, due to systemic oppression, create disparities in access to our programs.
 Thus, our bottom line is to never turn away anyone from our programs.

 We at Lost Borders are doing what we can to face inequity.
 This is an ongoing, evolving process.
 We have a sliding scale, scholarships, and payment plans to help make our programs as accessible as possible.
 And we ask that those of financial means or access to wealth pay more, inviting an inquiry into the realities of systemic wealth inequality as they consider what feels right to offer.
 We also encourage participants to seek support through crowdfunding and community engagement, not only because it can help generate the resources needed, but because it weaves a fabric of personal investment in one's experience and community.
 This also promotes a sense of reciprocity between the School, participants, and the communities that our participants serve.